 Besides all this, it really does have the best FPS AI and guyshoot ever devised, and constantly when you play it you see very cool little VFX or design touches that you don’t see anywhere else, plus you can slide kick a guy so hard he goes through a wall, and it’s like two bucks on Steam or whatever.

-I really wish Steam Deck had a Shadowplay equivalent… a guy pushed this shelf over to take cover behind it, then when I threw a grenade behind him, he frantically crawled underneath the shelf to escape and got blown to bits.
+I really wish the Steam Deck had a Shadowplay equivalent… a guy pushed this shelf over to take cover behind it, then when I threw a grenade behind him, he frantically crawled underneath the shelf to escape and got blown to bits.
 FEAR never stops surprising me.

 I mean this is a set dressing shelf, which is actually a cover object that a guy can push over, which is then also a contextual traversal thing for him??
 Get absolutely fucked this was 2005